armandyam/pretty_maps_decor/README.md

-# Image Processing Script
+# Pretty maps wall decor

-This repository contains a script that produces the image based on [pretty maps](https://github.com/marceloprates/prettymaps) and crop them into hexagonal shapes.
-This was used this to create a wall decoration at home based on the location of places stayed in previously.
+This repository contains a script that produces the image based on [pretty maps](https://github.com/marceloprates/prettymaps) and crops them into hexagonal shapes.
+This was used this to create a wall decoration based on the location of places stayed in previously.
 The maps generated were cut into hexagonal shapes and printed and stuck onto these [pin boards](https://www.amazon.de/dp/B07JNNM31F?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 This is useful for creating custom map visuals on the wall.
 The main challenge was to convert the generated image onto the correct size for printing.

 ## Installation